jhmuller/jhmuller.github.io/README.md

 I am using this site to list pointers to a few  of my github repos that have some ML/Data Science projects that hopefully show a variety of skills.

-I use Jupyter notebooks for all of them.
+I use Jupyter notebooks for all of the projects.
 I realize that in production you are more likely to use Python scripts.
 In fact, my style of development is often to use both, migrating mature code from a Notebook to functions and classes in a Python script.